 Shichi is Japanese for “seven” and togarashi means “peppers,” hence the name “seven spice” referring to the number of spices (plus nori) typically used in this blend.
 While many variations exist, shichimi togarashi typically includes red chili peppers, sanshō or sichuan peppercorns, dried orange peel, black sesame seeds, white sesame seeds, ground ginger, poppy seeds and nori (seaweed).

 Shichimi togarashi and nanami togarashi are very similar.
-Both incorporate the same ingredients at slightly different ratios, the main difference being that nanami togarashi uses a higher ratio of orange peel.
+Both incorporate the same ingredients at slightly different ratios, the main difference being that nanami togarashi uses a lower ratio of orange peel.
 If making the latter, use less (about 1 teaspoon) of orange peel than this recipe for shichimi togarashi calls for.

 How Do You Use Shichimi Togarashi?